Updated August 2, 2021

-Please rest assured that all preventive measures are actively being taken to ensure your safety at Massage Therapy Center Palo Alto during this time of Covid-19.
+Rest assured that all preventive measures are actively being taken to ensure your safety at Massage Therapy Center Palo Alto.

-All rooms are equipped with high quality, medical-grade HEPA Air Purifiers that remove particles down to .01 microns in size, which includes coronavirus.
+All therapy rooms, as well as the lobby and reception area, are equipped with high quality, medical-grade HEPA Air Purifiers that remove particles down to .01 microns in size, which includes coronavirus.
 All duct work in our Center has been professionally cleaned.
-Plastic sneeze guards have been installed at the front counter.
-The sauna and showers will not be in use during this time as mandated by the Department of Public Health.
-And no massage of the face is permitted because clients must wear a mask during their session.
+Plastic sneeze guards are installed at the front counter.

-We provide hand sanitizer in the lobby area, massage rooms, and restrooms.
 All staff members thoroughly wash their hands and use hand sanitizer before and after each session.
 Both client and therapist will use hand sanitizer before exiting the massage room.
 After each session, therapists will sanitize everything in the massage room that has been touched.
-This includes the massage tables and face rest, doors and handles, oil bottles, etc. After every session, massage tables and face-cradles will be disinfected with hydrogen peroxide before being covered with clean sanitized linen.
+This includes the massage tables and face rest, doors and handles, oil bottles, etc. After every session, massage tables and face cradles will be disinfected with hydrogen peroxide before being covered with clean sanitized linen.

-Every hour, we sanitize all common areas with sanitizing wipes or hydrogen peroxide, including counters and frequently touched fixtures such as front door handle, hallway door, and bathrooms.
-Staff will sanitize the pen on the front counter after each use.
-The toilet lid must be closed before flushing.
-A sign will be posted as a reminder.
-Staff will wipe down the restroom every hour including toilet handle, seat, faucet fixtures, counter, light switch, and door handle.
-Our facilities are cleaned every night using Virucidal disinfectant in all areas including doors and counters.
+We regularly disinfect all common areas with hydrogen peroxide, including counters and frequently touched fixtures such as front door handle, hallway door, and bathrooms.
+Staff will wipe down the restroom including toilet handle, seat, faucet fixtures, counter, light switch, and door handle.
+Our facilities are cleaned every night using virucidal disinfectant in all areas including doors and counters.

 SAFETY MEASURES TAKEN BY OUR STAFF